claraarnold/bsu-claraarnold.github.io/README.md

 3. Changed a file and committed those changes to GitHub: pencil to edit file, commit changes
 4. Opened and merged a pull request: 'Pull Request', walk through pulling, delete branch

-`#RRGGBBI had fun learning how to create my own githubpage, this is awesome!!'
+`#RRGGBB' I had fun learning how to create my own githubpage, this is awesome!!